HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/PerformanceTuning/Base_Portal_Tuning/Tuning_via_the_integrated_solutions_Console/JVM_Tuning/SharedClassCacheSize.md

 1. In the WebSphere Integrated Solutions Console.

-Servers → Server Types → WebSphere application servers → WebSphere_Portal → Server Infrastructure:
+Servers > Server Types > WebSphere application servers > WebSphere_Portal > Server Infrastructure:
-Java and Process Management→Process Definition → Java Virtual Machine Add -Xscmxnnnm to the Generic JVM Arguments field, where nnn is the size in MB.
+Java and Process Management>Process Definition > Java Virtual Machine Add -Xscmxnnnm to the Generic JVM Arguments field, where nnn is the size in MB.

 2. Stop Portal server.